alexismrosales/url_shortener/README.md

 #### Specific objectives

-- Set a system that given an URLs by an HTTP request, transform and return a shorter URL  using the domain alxmr.tech.
+- <p align="justify"> Set a system that given an URLs by an HTTP request, transform and return a shorter URL  using the domain alxmr.tech. </p>

-- To short the URL incluiding differentt extra parameters like title, custom back-half or generate a QR Code option.
+- <p align="justify"> To short the URL incluiding differentt extra parameters like title, custom back-half or generate a QR Code option. </p>

-- Build a small tracker to shortened URLs.
+- <p align="justify"> Build a small tracker to shortened URLs.</p>

-- Develop a web frontend app and command line interface (CLI) app,
+- <p align="justify"> Develop a web frontend app and command line interface (CLI) app. </p>

 #